galaxy-iuc/parsec/docs/commands/jobs.rst

 jobs
 ====

+This section is auto-generated from the help text for the arrow command ``jobs``.

 ``get_jobs`` command
 --------------------

-This section is auto-generated from the help text for the parsec command ``jobs``.

 **Usage**::